EmidioStani/e-legislation-pilot/README.md

 ## Project description

-The objective of this pilot is to develop two proofs of concept, one for Greece and one for Italy, to demonstrate the following:
+The objective of this pilot is to develop a reusable proof of concept, to demonstrate the following benefits:
 * Legal information can be accessed and displayed to end users;
 * Legal information can be accessed in machine readable format;
 * The evolution of legal information can be displayed in a timeline, to enable users to consult the text in force at any point in time (i.e. at the time of consultation or in the past).